Wallvon/mofh/README.md

 # MOFH.py by Robert S.
-An async API warpper for [MyOwnFreeHost](https://myownfreehost.net).
+An async API wrapper for [MyOwnFreeHost](https://myownfreehost.net).

 ## Installation